dcaldwel/oc-gather/README.md

 **Note:**

 - *You will need to be already logged into your OpenShift cluster before running this script.*
-- *Certain commands, like the Docker commands, for example, will only work or be relevant when ``oc-gather`` is executed within the cluster -- preferably a master.*
+- *Certain commands, like the Docker commands, for example, will only work or be relevant when ``oc-gather`` is executed within the cluster -- preferably a master -- rather than on a bastion.*

 ## Specification
 ### Usage